China slams Trump's 'irresponsible and absurd logic' on N. Korea - Journal du Cameroun

 “This logic is not easily understood by all,” Hua said.

-Trump’s refusal to direct criticism at North Korean leader Kim Jong Un and instead blame other parties for a lack of progress comes despite reports the US received a belligerent letter from Pyongyang, which prompted Secretary of State Mike Pompeo to cancel a planned trip to North Korea last weekend.
+Trump’s refusal to direct criticism at North Korean leader Kim Jong Un and instead blame other parties for a lack of progress comes despite reports the US received a belligerent letter from Pyongyang, which prompted Pompeo to cancel a planned trip to North Korea last weekend.

 “We hope the US can play a positive and constructive role in settling the issue just like the Chinese.
 To solve the problem, it should look at itself instead of shifting blame,” Hua added.